OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 The `Package base folder` option defines the base folder that contains the files that are to be packed up.

-For a Java application built by Maven, the files that we want to pack up are located in `${bamboo.build.working.directory}/target`.
+For a Java application built by Maven, the files will typically be found under the folder `${bamboo.build.working.directory}/target`.

-For a Java application built by Gradle, the files that we want to pack up are located in `${bamboo.build.working.directory}/build/libs`.
+For a Java application built by Gradle, the files will typically be found under the folder `${bamboo.build.working.directory}/build/libs`.

 For a .NET application the files will typically be found under a folder like `${bamboo.build.working.directory}/myapplication/bin/Release/netcoreapp1.1`.